vegarringdal/react-sqllite-msaljs/README.md

 -   you should edit the package.json name & description
 -   add correct url to .versionrc.json
 -   update lisense and author
+-   add .env file with you msal(azure) config

 ## Docker